mohijarada2017/FakeCsvDataFileGeneratorToolRepo/README.md

 // Below command line will generate 200 millions of CSV data records file (comma separated file):
 > java -jar "CsvFakeDataFileGeneratorTool.jar" 200000000 ,

+Output will be looks like this (run results) - but of course CSV file generate will reside at your specific folder:

+CSV fake data file generation is done successfully and took: 683 seconds<br>
+CSV fake data file generated at this location: C:\Users\Mohee_Jarada\fakeCsvDataFile_200000000.csv<br>

 // Below command line will generate 10 millions of CSV data records file (semicolon separated file:
 > java -jar "CsvFakeDataFileGeneratorTool.jar" 10000000 ;